 All bus services provided by Perth Airport, including terminal transfer and Long Term Car Park transfer buses, are wheelchair accessible.
 All buses have ramps, wheelchair store areas and the drivers are happy to assist when they can.

-Perth is an easy city to get around.
+Perth is a pretty easy city to get around.
 The metropolitan area has a great range of options for public transport, driving and walking.

 CAT buses provide a free, frequent and wheelchair accessible bus service in the city, operating on red, blue, yellow and green routes.
 The Free Transit Zone (FTZ) allows you to travel on other buses within the City of Perth boundaries, without paying a fare.